-SIGN AREA - The entire face of a sign including the advertising surface and any framing, trim or molding, but not including the supporting structure.
-The copy of signs composed of individual letters, numerals, or other devices shall be the sum of the area of the smallest rectangle or other geometric figure encompassing each of said letter or device.
+SIGN AREA - The entire face of a sign and any framing, trim or molding, but not including the supporting structure.

 SIGN, AWNING, CANOPY OR MARQUEE - A sign that is mounted or painted on, or attached to, an awning, canopy, or marquee that is otherwise permitted by ordinance.
 See Figure 1315.D.